 - explore maps of crime data

-Centre for Cities supports the growth of economies in cities by producing rigorous, evidence-based research within five main drivers of economic growth.
-Compare the economic performance of 64 of the UK's largest cities and towns (including York).
+Centre for Cities supports the growth of economies in cities by producing rigorous, evidence-based research within 5 main drivers of economic growth.
+Compare the economic performance of 64 of the UK's largest cities and towns, including York.

 The Department for Works and Pensions collects and publishes official statistics on: